 Bonds is the current leader in MLB Home Runs with 762 home runs.
 He also owns the single-season home run record with 73.
 He won seven MVP awards, went to 14 All-Star games, eight Gold Glove Awards and 12 Silver Sluggers.
 Johnny Ray, not so much.

-1993 Finest Refractor Ken Griffey Jr. #110 (Buy on eBay)
+1993 Finest Refractor Ken Griffey

 This is an amazing Ken Griffey Jr. card that has been valued at a monster price.
 It’s been on a tear in the auction houses as of late.
 The card shows Griffey Jr. trotting down the baseline with the ultimate 90’s look.
 It has the old school lettering at the top and the colors burst off the card.
-This is one of the better-looking cards that the 90’s has to offer and was sold at auction for more than $7,000.
+This is one of the better-looking cards that the 90’s have to offer and was sold at auction for more than $7,000.

 Ken Griffey Jr. was a man who changed baseball, in a way.
 He played differently, acted differently, and even struck out differently than the players who came before him.
 He represented a new era of Major League Baseball players and will forever be one of the most popular players of all time.
 Griffey went to 13 All-Star games and won an AL MVP award.
 He also won 10 Gold Gloves and seven Silver Slugger awards.
 He was a first-ballot Hall of Fame inductee with over 99 percent of the committee voting for him (who were the geniuses that made up the 1 percent who didn’t vote for him??).

-1991 Topps Desert Sheild Chipper Jones Rookie Card (Buy on eBay)
+1991 Topps Desert Shield Chipper Jones

-1990 Topps Frank Thomas No Name on Front #414 (Buy on eBay)
+1990 Topps Frank Thomas No Name

 For whatever reason, collectors LOVE a good error card.
 Probably because there are way less in stock, making them a rare find.
 Either way, folks love em’.
 While not as cool as the wrong photo Barry Bonds card we talked about earlier, this 1990 Topps Frank Thomas is a nice find.
 When Topps peeled the cards from the printing press, apparently Frank Thomas’ name was nowhere to be found on it on some of them.
 That’s right, it is a picture of the gigantic Frank Thomas without his name on it.
 This card has been known to exceed $20,000 when the auction-goers get nutty.
 Yes, you read that correctly.
 Over $20k.
 Thomas was a two-time AL MVP and won a batting title, he is thought of as one of the greatest designated hitters ever.